petabyt/fujiptp/README.md

 cd sequoia-ptpy
 pip3 install .
 ```
+Make sure camera is not mounted.
+I would recommend removing SD card
+first.

 Keep running `python3 bootdisk.py` until you get ResponseCode OK.
-It may take 50-30 attempts because of timing issues (?).
-In half of
-those attempts, the camera might crash with Err 70.
+The camera might crash with Err 70.
 Just remove the battery,
 and try again.

 I've been able to disable/enable boot disk on 1300D a few times with it.